jadshep/react-use-more/README.md

 ### `useOnUnmount`
 This hook allows you to register a cleanup function that will be called when a component unmounts.
 It ensures that the function passed to it is the most recent one, as opposed to just returning a cleanup function from useEffect with an empty dependency list (`useEffect(() => cleanup, [])`), which would call the function passed to it on mount, which could be out-of-date.

-### `usePrevious`
-This hook returns the value provided to it in the previous render.
-It returns the current value on the first render.
-This can be useful for tracking changes in state between renders.

-### `usePreviousOrInitial`
-This hook returns the value provided to it in the previous render, or the initial value if it's the first render.
-This can be useful for tracking changes in state between renders, while also providing a default value for the first render.

-### `useUpdateEffect`
-his hook is similar to the useEffect hook, but it skips the initial call.
-This is useful when you only want to react to a change in a value, but not the initial value.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.